mozilla/treeherder/docs/installation.rst

      > vagrant up

   It will typically take 5 to 30 minutes for the vagrant up to complete, depending on your network performance.
-If you experience any errors, see the :ref:`troubleshooting page <troubleshooting-vagrant>`.
+If you experience any errors, see the :ref:`troubleshooting page
+  <troubleshooting-vagrant>`.
+It is *very important* that the
+  provisioning process complete sucessfully before trying to interact with your test instance of treeherder: some things might superficially seem to work a partially configured machine, but it is almost guranteed that some things *will break* in hard-to-diagnose ways if vagrant provision is not run to completion.

 * While the previous command is running, use the time to add this line to your **host** machine's /etc/hosts: